 Lower Division (1000–2000) Special Content Courses

-Note: Course numbers listed in the table below are linked to course descriptions.
-Descriptions will open in a new web page in this window.
+Note: Course numbers listed in the table are linked to course descriptions below.

 |Course #||Section||Class #||Time(s)||Room||Course title||Instructor|

 |AML 2410||1615||10509||M W F 6||MAT 0116||Issues in American Literature and Culture: From Damsels in Distress to Dragon Slayers||Matthews|

 |AML 2410||4800||10511||T 8-9, R 9||MAT 0151||Issues in American Literature and Culture: Crossing Color Lines||Rodney|

 |AML 2410||5700||10443||M W F 7||MAT 0114||Issues in American Literature and Culture: American Empire and Territories||Hartnett|

 |ENC 1145||35G2||14016||M W F 8||MAT 0115||Topics for Composition: Writing about Literary Genre Fiction||Johnson|

 |ENC 1145||35G3||14017||T 2-3, R 3||MAEB 0229||Topics for Composition: Secondary Worlds and (Imaginary) Travel Narratives||Baugus|